agsb/immu/Details.md

 Uses jump and link, as call model, as modern RISC-V processors does.

-And just costs "one compare" per compound word.
+Does just a compare per Forth word, to decide if executes a NEST or a JUMP.

 ## More with less